miketeow/ecommerce-cms/README.md

 Below is a list of changes made during the development process:

 1. Installed `shadcn/ui`.
-2. Integrated Clerk for authentication.
+2. Setup Drizzle and Docker.
-3. Use Drizzle instead of Prisma.
+3. Integrated Clerk for authentication.
 4. Next Theme for dark mode.